halberdholder/redis_client/README.md

-# redis_client
-C client for redis，build with hiredis
+C client for redis and test a demo. build with hiredis.

+Uncompleted command:
+	MULTI
+	EXEC